nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-The list is empty.
+The list is empty

   Use case ends.

 * 3a.
 PlanPal detects that the command given is invalid
     * 3a1.
-PlanPal shows an error message.
+PlanPal shows an error message

       Use case resumes at step 2.